gitextensions/GitExtensionsDoc/source/settings.rst

     from at most the given number actual commits that are being merged.
     See `git merge <https://git-scm.com/docs/git-merge#Documentation/git-merge.txt---logltngt>`_.

-.. settingsgroup:: Email settings for sending patches
-  :id: patches-email

-  .. setting:: SMTP server name
-    :id: server-name

-    SMTP server to use for sending patches.

-  .. setting:: Port

-    SMTP port number to use.

-  .. setting:: Use SSL/TLS
-    :id: ssl-tls

-    Check this box if the SMTP server uses SSL or TLS.

 .. settingspage:: Browse repository window

 .. settingsgroup:: General